BNU-Wang-MSN-Lab/FAVEE-HPP/Study2/README.md

     - dimensions_check.xlsx: details the dimensions within certain regions that require reversal, as well as the labels for PCA results across each region and the averaged results excluding one region (for correspondence test to evaluate the generalization of the FAVEE structures across the globe).
   - output_data/
       - cleaning_results: cleaned data for each region
+      - dataframe_results - this folder contains the raw data of scores for 159 types of interpersonal relationships across 33 dimensions for all regions
       - pca_results: pca results for each region
       - pca_each_region_labels: pca results for each region with corresponding dimension labels
       - categorical_model: clustering results and RDMs (159*159) based on clustering results for each region, formatted as binary matrices